Nationals’ Opening Day roster is missing nine players, but includes Trea Turner

 Max Scherzer P

 One slight surprise was Turner being included on the 26-man roster for Opening Day.
-The 27-year-old shortstop was absent from Monday’s workout, which included Adrian Sanchez and catcher Raudy Read as possible replacements for Turner and Lucroy, respectively.
+The 27-year-old shortstop was absent from Monday’s workout, which included Adrián Sanchez and catcher Raudy Read as possible replacements for Turner and Lucroy, respectively.
 When asked Tuesday why Turner didn’t practice with the team, Martinez didn’t provide a definitive answer.

 Teams are not allowed to share the name of anyone who has tested positive without the player’s consent.
 And the Nationals are especially selective with what they share regarding coronavirus protocols.